-I didn't know what "Skoy" meant, but the Skoy Cloth's 4.8-star average rating and $8 price tag spoke my language.
-So, I ordered a four-pack when I recently ran out of paper towels — and that may have been my last roll ever.
+I didn't know what "Skoy" meant, but the brand's near-perfect overall rating and $8 price tag spoke my language.
+I ordered a four-pack after using the last of my paper towels — and that may have been my last roll ever.

 Skoy, spelled "skoj" in Swedish, means "just for fun."
-I don't know that cleaning will ever be fun, but it can be sustainable.
-Made of 70% wood pulp and 30% cotton, these cloths are 100% biodegradable.
-According to the company's website, one cloth completely broke down in just 5 weeks during an independent composting test.
+I don't know if I'll ever think of cleaning as fun, but it can be sustainable.
+Made of 70 percent wood pulp and 30 percent cotton, these cloths are also 100 percent biodegradable.
+According to the company's website, one cloth completely broke down in just five weeks during an independent composting test.

 And unlike sponges — which these cloths can also replace — they're not treated with chemicals.
-The vibrant colors actually come from nontoxic dyes and inks.
+The product is non-GMO, unbleached, chlorine free and only uses water-based inks.

 These cloths may come in an array of colors, but I only care that they're all "green."
 I haven't conducted any experiments, but according to Skoy's claims, one cloth can replace more than 15 rolls of paper towels.
-Considering a 15-pack of paper towels would set me back about $20, and these cloths cost about $1.89/each, I'm potentially saving major money.
+Considering a 15-pack of paper towels can set me back about $20, and these cloths cost about $2 each, I'm potentially saving major money.

 They're easy to clean with

 When I'm ready to wash some dishes, I simply add water and a drop of dish soap and start scrubbing.
-Microfiber towels are still the fastest drying towels I've found, but these cloths do dry quicker than dishrags and sponges.
+Microfiber towels are still the fastest drying towels I've found, but these cloths do dry quicker than the dishrags and sponges I've used.

 They're also easy to clean

-I'd never thought about cleaning a cloth in the microwave until I read the Skoy Cloth's care instructions.
-Not only can I toss these in with a load of laundry, but I can also clean them in the microwave.
-Of course, the instructions make it clear you have to soak them in water first.
-(If you don't wet the cloth before putting it in the microwave, it could start a fire.)
+I'd never thought about cleaning a cloth in the microwave until I read Skoy Cloth's care instructions.
+Not only can I toss these in with a load of laundry, but I can also clean them in the microwave to kill bacteria and unpleasant odors.
+Of course, the instructions make it clear that you have to soak them in water first.
+(If you don't wet the cloth before putting it in the microwave, you could start a fire.)

-The instructions also say you can clean them in the dishwasher.
-I prefer to clean mine this way since I use them to wipe down my stove and I use dishwasher detergents that get rid of grease, which the microwave can't do.
+The instructions also say you can stick them in the dishwasher.
+I prefer to clean mine this way since I use them to wipe down my stove with dishwasher detergents that get rid of grease.

 I love the backstory

 Few things sell me on a product like a feel-good backstory.
-Skoy was founded by two best friends, Michelle and Karen, who were stay-at-home moms in California fed up with paper towel consumption.
-So, they spent a year doing research and coming up with the formula for Skoy Cloth.
-I also like that their cloths — which are made in Germany — are packaged in the USA by an organization that employs people with disabilities.
+Skoy was founded by two best friends, Michelle and Karen: Two stay-at-home moms in California who were fed up with paper towel consumption.
+So, they spent a year doing research and coming up with the perfect formula for Skoy Cloth.

 While I can't say for a fact that I'll never buy another roll of paper towels, I can say that I'll think twice before adding them to my cart.
 Skoy Cloths may not make cleaning fun, per se, but they certainly make it more sensible.